-Occasionally price is able to accelerate further than any Forex trader might expect.
-In these cases, the price has a strong impulse or thrust and it keeps extending to new extremes.
-Although catching such an impulsive trade is great, what does a trader do when they missed the gravy train?
+Occasionally, price is able to accelerate further than any Forex trader expects.
+In these cases, the price has a strong impulse, or thrust, and it keeps extending to new extremes.
+Even though catching an impulsive trade is great, what does a trader do when they miss the gravy train?

-Traders could attempt to trade to the opposite direction.
-The probability of price moving in the same direction eventually decreases and a counter momentum opportunity arises.
-But when?
-And how does an FX trader enter such a trade?
+Traders can attempt to trade in the opposite direction.
+The probability of the price moving in the same direction decreases, while a counter momentum opportunity arises.
+But how and when does an FX trader enter the trade?

 FADING THE MOMENTUM

-Usually speaking I am an advocate of trading with the momentum and I attempt to enter such a trade either at the breakout itself or shortly after a breakout.
-In certain cases entering a trade when there is a high chance that momentum is fading could be equally lucrative.
+I am an advocate of trading with the momentum.
+I attempt to enter a trade either at the breakout itself or shortly after a breakout.
+In certain cases, entering a trade when there is a high chance that momentum is fading can be lucrative.

-In these cases the chances of a bounce (short), counter momentum (long) or reversal (very long) occurring are high because the original momentum just has to stop at one point or another: the currency cannot push into one direction forever without a stop.
-The danger of these setups is that traders often anticipate the turning moment too soon.
+The chances of a bounce (short), counter momentum (long), or reversal (very long) occurring are high.
+This is because the original momentum has to stop at one point or another.
+The currency cannot push into one direction forever without stopping.
+The danger of these setups is that traders anticipate the turning moment too soon.

 - Price moves slow and tedious, which is a sign of flag or wedge.
-In this case ‘fading the momentum’ traders want to exit their counter momentum trade because a new momentum in the same direction could occur at any second;
+In this case, ‘fading the momentum,’ traders want to exit their counter momentum trade.
+This is because a new momentum in the same direction could occur at any second;

 - Price has a similar momentum but then to the opposite side.
 This is the best scenario for the ‘fading the momentum’ trader.

-There are methods how Forex traders can improve their odds of catching a bounce or counter momentum:
+There are methods to help Forex traders improve their odds of catching a bounce or counter momentum:

-- Check whether the previous momentum was against the trend because then there is a higher chance that a thrust will occur to the opposite side (be more cautious when momentum is with the trend!);
+- Check whether the previous momentum is against the trend.
+Then there is a higher chance a thrust will occur to the opposite side.
+Be cautious when momentum is with the trend!);

 - Use candle stick patterns to identify rounding formations;